facelessuser/pymdown-extensions/docs/src/markdown/extensions/quotes.md

 > Here is a note
 ///

+/// note
+GitHub only supports the simple class notation, and only recognizes the classes: note, tip, important, warning, caution.

+There are no restrictions as to which classes you can specify, but if cross compliance is desired, take note of what GitHub supports.
+Learn more [here][github-alerts].
+///

-If you'd like a custom title, simply provide one after the callout class specifier.
+Borrowing from Obsidian, Quotes also enables a few more advanced features.
+If you'd like a custom title, simply provide one on the same line as the class specifier.
+If one is not provided, a title is sourced from the first the class.

 ```text title="Callout with Custom Title"
 > [!tip] Here's a tip